On Thanksgiving weekend, the table will be set for a

 Feast of Pottery

-An annual exhibition of functional and beautiful dinnerware and serving pieces created by exceptional and award winning local and international potters and ceramic artists; a pop-up gallery show, it is a feast for the eyes.
+An annual exhibition of functional and beautiful dinnerware and serving pieces created by exceptional and award-winning local and international potters and ceramic artists; an online tableware exhibition this year, it is a feast for the eyes!

 New Venue – New Hours!